Chad-Glazier/exhibit-site/README.md

 to start the development server.

+Occasionally, you might see a warning about the number of Prisma Clients running.
+This is just caused by Next's hot reloading and wont affect the actual website.

 ## React with NextJS

 Use the `Link` component, imported from `next/link` to make relative links to other pages or to external websites.